SouzaDuda/Git-Bash/README.md

 #### Outros modos

-Outros modos é por meio do Prompt do comando do Windows ou pelo PowerShell
+Outros modos é por meio do Prompt do comando do Windows ou pelo PowerShell.